thing-it/hull/README.md

-# NOTE: This repository has been deprecated and archived.
-It is read-only and no longer maintained.
+# NOTE: This library is unmaintained and deprecated.

 Hull.js is a JavaScript library that builds concave hull by set of points.